Meat BBQ

 What This Place Is and Is Not

-Meat BBQ does not carry Michelin recognition, national press coverage, or a chef with a documented competition record.
+Meat BBQ has a 4.7 Google rating from 5,099 reviews and a price tier of 2, with no Michelin recognition.
 None of that is the point.
 The north-side neighbourhood pit in an American mid-size city is evaluated on different criteria: reliability, portion integrity, price-to-weight ratio, and the degree to which the regulars have made it theirs.
 Turner Road venues that survive over time tend to do so because they serve the immediate community competently and consistently, not because they attract outside attention.

 That is a different kind of authority, and it is not a lesser one.
 The barbecue tradition in the American Midwest carries its own lineage, distinct from the Texas brisket-tourism circuit or the competition-circuit rib formats of the Southeast.
 Lansing's version of that tradition is less documented than its counterparts in larger markets, which makes the neighbourhood institutions that maintain it harder to find from the outside and more firmly embedded in local life as a result.